react-native-oh-library/usage-docs/en/react-native-ui-lib.md

 ## Installation and Usage

-Find the matching version information in the release address of a third-party library and download an applicable .tgz package: [@react-native-oh-tpl/react-native-ui-lib Releases](https://github.com/react-native-oh-library/react-native-ui-lib/releases).
+Find the matching version information in the release address of a third-party library: [@react-native-oh-tpl/react-native-ui-lib Releases](https://github.com/react-native-oh-library/react-native-ui-lib/releases).For older versions that are not published to npm, please refer to the [installation guide](/en/tgz-usage-en.md) to install the tgz package.

 The HarmonyOS implementation of this library depends on the native code from @react-native-oh-tpl/react-native-reanimated、@react-native-oh-tpl/react-native-gesture-handler.
 If this library is included into your HarmonyOS application, there is no need to include it again; you can skip the steps in this section and use it directly.